Surprising Marlins win again, top Mets 4-3 for 6th straight

-Francisco Cervelli hit a three-run homer, Humberto Mejia impressed in his abbreviated major league debut and the Miami Marlins kept up their surprising surge, beating the New York Mets 4-3 Friday night.
+NEW YORK (AP) — Francisco Cervelli hit a three-run homer, Humberto Mejia impressed in his abbreviated major league debut and the Miami Marlins kept up their surprising surge, beating the New York Mets 4-3 Friday night.

 The Marlins won their sixth in a row and improved to 7-1 – they’re 5-0 since missing more than a week because of the team’s coronavirus outbreak.